bevyengine/bevy-website/release-content/0.15/release-notes/14791_Required_Components.md

 }
 ```

-"Text spans as entities" makes text play nicer with Bevy Scenes (including the upcoming [Next Generation Scene / UI](https://github.com/bevyengine/bevy/discussions/14437) system), and allows it to integrate nicely with existing tools like entity inspectors, animation systems, timers, etc.
+Text spans as entities play nicer with Bevy Scenes (including the upcoming [Next Generation Scene / UI](https://github.com/bevyengine/bevy/discussions/14437) system), and allow it to integrate nicely with existing tools like entity inspectors, animation systems, timers, etc.

 #### Sprites

 Sprites are largely unchanged.
-In addition to the **Required Components** port (`Sprite` now requires `Transform`, `Visibility`), we've also done some component consolidation.
+In addition to the **Required Components** port (`Sprite` now requires `Transform` and `Visibility`), we've also done some component consolidation.
 The `TextureAtlas` component is now an optional `Sprite::texture_atlas` field.
 Likewise the `ImageScaleMode` component is now a `Sprite::image_mode` field.
 Spawning sprites is now super simple!

 ```rust
 commands.spawn(Sprite {